OceanXIS/flashcards-udacity/README.md

     - `npm install`
     - `npm start`

+## *Notes
+ * The standard style guide was used
-This Project was tested only in android plataform.
+ * This project was tested only in android plataform